sdbrenner/sdbrenner.github.io/pages/about+research.md

 I have an interest in studying dynamic processes in the near-surface Arctic ocean and within inland water bodies.
 My research primarily considers these processes using a combination of observations and simple theory.

-Click on the project links below for more information about some of the topic areas that I've explored.
+Click on the project links below for more information about some of the projects that I've been involved with.

 {% include portfolio.html %}